scmacdon/AWSTracker/Notifications/Readme.md

 The use case that this AWS tutorial focuses on is you work at a school and you need to alert parents when a student skips school.
 Do you send an email, do you phone the parents, or do you send a text message?
 The AWS workflow created in this tutorial sends messages over multiple channels, including email, as shown in this illustration.

 ![AWS Tracking Application](images/message.png)

-**Note:** You can create Lambda functions in various programming languages.
-For this tutorial, Lambda functions are implemented by using the Lambda Java API.
-For more information about Lambda, see [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

-In this tutorial, you create a workflow that creates support tickets for an organization.
-Each workflow step performs an operation on the ticket.
-This tutorial shows you how to use Java to process workflow data.
-For example, you'll learn how to read data that's passed to the workflow, how to pass data between steps, and how to invoke AWS services from the workflow.
+In this AWS tutorial, you create an AWS serverless workflow by using the AWS SDK for Java and AWS Step Functions.
+Each workflow step is implemented by using an AWS Lambda function.
+Lambda is a compute service that enables you to run code without provisioning or managing servers.
+For more information about Lambda, see
+[What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

+To send notifications over multiple channels, you can use these AWS Services:

++ Amazon Pinpoint service
++ Amazon Simple Notification Service (SNS)
++ Amazon Simple Email Service (SES)

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).